giacomoorsi/github-workshop-website/researchers/mattia-ceccarelli.md

 # Mattia Ceccarelli
 Mattia is a visiting student at MIT Senseable City Lab.

-He is the last year of his Master Degree in Energy Engineering at University of Pisa.
+He is in the last year of his Master Degree in Energy Engineering at University of Pisa.